Blacktempel/RAMSPDToolkit/README.md

 Consider adding a manifest file to your application and set ``requestedExecutionLevel`` to ``requireAdministrator``.

 ### Can I use my own driver ?
-Yes, you can implement your own driver via our IDriver interface.<br/>
+Yes, you can implement your own driver.
+This can be done using our IGenericDriver interface.<br/>
-You just have to assign an instance to RAMSPDToolkit and it will use your implementation instead.<br/>
+If you will be using any of our pre-defined drivers you will find specific interfaces for them aswell, which you can implement.<br/>
-Please be sure to use a well tested driver.
+Whatever you do, please be sure to use a well tested driver.<br/>
+New driver suggestions are welcome.
+Please open an issue on the repository and we will check.

 ### NDD Build / Package (No Default Driver[s])
 We also provide a version without any internal driver implementation or binaries.